 Image credit Herald Sun.

-Erin Phillips is one of Australia’s most decorated female basketball players of the last 15 years with some of her finest achievements including:
+Erin Phillips is one of Australia’s most decorated female basketball players of the last 15 years.
+Some of her finest achievements include:

-- Being drafted to the WNBA (Women’s National Basketball Association) in the United States in 2006.
+- Joining the WNBA (Women’s National Basketball Association) in the United States in 2006.